 So let’s translate them.
 There are many different submission systems and the stages a manuscript goes through during peer review does differ system to system (and, indeed, journal to journal), so for the purposes of this post we’re going to look at the most common stages of the most common submission site: ScholarOne (formally Manuscript Central).

-Initially your manuscript will go through stages such as “Awaiting Admin Checklist” and/or “Awaiting AE Assignment” depending on how new submissions are initially checked on the journal.
+Initially your manuscript will go through stages such as “Awaiting Admin Checklist” and/or “Awaiting Editor Assignment” depending on how new submissions are initially checked on the journal.
 These stages tend to be moved through fairly swiftly as they are just the editorial team checking that your submission is suitable for peer review and then deciding which of the editors will be responsible for it during the process.

 Awaiting Reviewer Selection

-This is the first stage of the peer review process and your manuscript will be here until the assigned Editor has selected some suitable experts to invite to review.
+This is the first stage of the peer-review process and your manuscript will be here until the assigned Editor has selected some suitable experts to invite to review.

-Once enough reviewers have been selected, then the manuscript will move onto the next stage.
+Once enough reviewers have been selected, the manuscript will move on to the next stage.
 If only one reviewer agrees to review and all the others decline the invitation, however, your manuscript may well return to this stage while the Editor selects more.
 So if you log in to check on progress several weeks after submission and find your manuscript at this stage, it doesn’t necessarily mean that no action has been taken.

 Awaiting Reviewer Invitation